 In Chicago, the Cubs play their first game at Weeghman Park, beating the Reds in 11 innings, 7-6.
 In 1926, the ballpark will become known as Wrigley Field, in honor of William Wrigley, the chewing gum mogul who gained full ownership of the team seven seasons ago.

 Phillies player-manager Gavvy Cravath calls upon himself to pinch-hit against the Giants.
 The Philadelphia slugger responds with a three-run homer, the last round-tripper of his career, to beat New York, 3-0.

-In his first major league at-bat, Red Sox 20-year old rookie Ted Williams strikes out against Yankees right-hander Red Ruffing.
-The 6'-4" skinny 'Kid', last season's American Association Triple Crown winner, will finish the day 1-for-4 with the first hit of 2,654 he will collect during in his 19-year career being a 400-foot double in a 2-0 loss at Yankee Stadium.
+In the only game he'll ever play with Lou Gehrig in the field, Ted Williams strikes out in his first major league at-bat.
+The 20-year old Red Sox rookie, last season's American Association Triple Crown winner, will finish the day 1-for-4 with the first hit of 2,654 he will collect during in his 19-year career, a 400-foot double in a 2-0 loss at Yankee Stadium.